wsbctechnicalblog/wsbctechnicalblog.github.io/content/the-pull-request-is-your-friend-not-foe.md

 > Recommendation 1 - Create one build definition and re-use it for both the validation and the CI build.
 Consistent and simple!

 > Recommendation 2 - Run security scans, such as SonarQube and WhiteSource, Tests, and other quality validations in either the validation or CI build.
-We chose to run all validations when the common build is triggered as a validation build as we need the results to review the changes effectively.
+We chose to run all validations when the common build is triggered as a validation build, as we need the results to review the changes effectively.
 See YAML sample below.

 The advantages of Pull Requests are evident:
 - Collaboration is enabled fostering sharing of experience, learning, and recording of discussions.